How to set up customers to use Direct Debit

 Hi [name],

-We spoke on the phone last week about moving your regular invoice payments to bank debit, but I noticed that you haven’t had a chance to fill out the mandate form yet.
+We spoke on the phone last week about moving your regular invoice payments to Direct Debit, but I noticed that you haven’t had a chance to fill out the mandate form yet.

-[Please click the link below to set up your bank debit today, before your invoice due date on [due date].]
+[Please click the link below to set up your Direct Debit today, before your invoice due date on [due date].]

-Your invoice for this month’s work is attached, and we will bill you against this invoice once you have set the bank debit.
+Your invoice for this month’s work is attached, and we will bill you against this invoice once you have set the Direct Debit.

 Let me know if you have any questions.